Telangiectasia: Treatment

-Before any treatment of leg telangectasia (spider veins) is considered, it is essential to have duplex ultrasonography, the test that has replaced Doppler ultrasound.
-The reason for this is that there is a clear association between leg telangectasia (spider veins) and underlying venous reflux.
-Research has shown that 88% to 89% of women with telangectasia (spider veins) have refluxing reticular veins close, and 15% have incompetent perforator veins nearby.
+Before any treatment of leg telangiectasia is considered, it is essential to have duplex ultrasonography, the test that has replaced Doppler ultrasound.
+The reason for this is that there is a clear association between leg telangiectasia and underlying venous reflux.
+Research has shown that 88–89% of women with telangiectasia have refluxing reticular veins close, and 15% have incompetent perforator veins nearby.
 As such, it is essential to both find and treat underlying venous reflux before considering any treatment at all.

 Sclerotherapy is the "gold standard" and is preferred over laser for eliminating telangiectasiae and smaller varicose leg veins.
 A sclerosant medication is injected into the diseased vein so it hardens and eventually shrinks away.
 Recent evidence with foam sclerotherapy shows that the foam containing the irritating sclerosant quickly appears in the patient's heart and lungs, and then in some cases travels through a patent foramen ovale to the brain.
-This has led to concerns about the safety of sclerotherapy for telangectasias and spider veins.
+This has led to concerns about the safety of sclerotherapy for telangiectasias.

 In some cases stroke and transient ischemic attacks have occurred after sclerotherapy.
 Varicose veins and reticular veins are often treated before treating telangiectasia, although treatment of these larger veins in advance of sclerotherapy for telangiectasia may not guarantee better results.
 Varicose veins can be treated with foam sclerotherapy, endovenous laser treatment, radiofrequency ablation, or open surgery.
 The biggest risk, however, seems to occur with sclerotherapy, especially in terms of systemic risk of DVT, pulmonary embolism, and stroke.

-Other issues which arise with the use of sclerotherapy to treat spider veins are staining, shadowing, telangetatic matting, and ulceration.
+Other issues which arise with the use of sclerotherapy to treat spider veins are staining, shadowing, telangiectatic matting, and ulceration.
 In addition, incompleteness of therapy is common, requiring multiple treatment sessions.

 Telangiectasias on the face are often treated with a laser.
 Laser therapy uses a light beam that is pulsed onto the veins in order to seal them off, causing them to dissolve.
 These light-based treatments require adequate heating of the veins.
 These treatments can result in the destruction of sweat glands, and the risk increases with the number of treatments.